tadepada/Nexus-Protocol/README.md

+> **Project Update (July 18, 2025):** The project has undergone a significant strategic pivot based on early feedback.
+We have just finalized our first functional MVP (a Python simulation) and have updated all documentation to reflect a new, more focused, and ambitious long-term vision.
+We are officially ready for community engagement!

+---

 # Nexus Protocol

-**An open-source architecture for building resilient, self-monitoring autonomous agents.**
+**An open-source architecture for building resilient, self-monitoring, and continuously evolving autonomous agents.**

----

 ### The Problem

-Standard autonomous agents often operate in a simple "plan-and-execute" loop.
-They are brittle and tend to fail silently.
-When an action doesn't produce the expected result (e.g., a gripper slips), the system often continues with its plan, leading to compounded errors, or it simply freezes, unable to recover.
+Standard autonomous agents are static.
+They operate on a fixed set of rules and fail when encountering novel situations.
+They don't learn from their mistakes in a meaningful way, and their core logic doesn't improve over time.

-### Our Solution: The Awareness Loop
+### Our Solution: An Evolutionary Architecture

-Nexus Protocol introduces a simple but powerful architectural pattern: **The Awareness Loop**.
-Instead of just planning and executing, our agents operate in a **Plan -> Execute -> Verify** cycle.

-The core of our MVP is a simulation of three key components:
-1.  **A `CloudCortex` (Planner):** A high-level module that creates a strategic plan to achieve a goal.
-2.  **An `OnboardCore` (Executor):** A low-level module that executes each step of the plan in the environment.
-3.  **An `AwarenessMonitor` (Verifier):** A crucial third component that observes the outcome of each action and compares it to the expected outcome defined by the plan.

-This constant verification loop gives the agent a primitive form of "operational awareness."
-It is the fundamental building block for creating systems that can detect their own errors.

-### The MVP

-This repository contains a working **Minimal Viable Product (MVP)** (`main.py`), a Python script that simulates this entire process.
-You can run it and see the `AwarenessMonitor` successfully detect both successful actions and simulated physical failures.

-See our **[Quick Start Guide](QUICKSTART.md)** to run the simulation in under a minute.
+Nexus Protocol is a blueprint for an AI that learns, adapts, and evolves.
+Our core principle is that a true general intelligence cannot be programmed; it must emerge from a continuous cycle of interaction, self-reflection, and self-improvement.

+Our first **Minimal Viable Product (MVP)** is a simple Python simulation demonstrating the foundational concept: an agent that can monitor its own actions and detect its own failures.
+This "Awareness Loop" is the first step on the road to a self-evolving system.

-### The Roadmap
+### Getting Started

-Our vision is to build upon this foundation.
-The next logical steps are:
-* **Implement Autonomous Recovery:** Create protocols that allow the agent to generate new plans in response to anomalies detected by the `AwarenessMonitor`.
-* **Integrate a Real LLM:** Replace the current simulated planner with a true Large Language Model (like the Gemini API) to handle more complex, natural language goals.
-* **Bridge to Robotics:** Integrate the architecture with ROS 2 to control a simulated or physical robot.

-Check our full **[Roadmap](ROADMAP.md)** for more details.

-### How to Get Involved

-This is a foundational project focused on solving a core problem in reliable AI.
-We are looking for collaborators to help us improve this MVP and design our autonomous recovery protocols.
-Please join the **Discussions** on GitHub.
+* **Run the MVP:** See our core idea in action in under 60 seconds.
+Go to our **[Quick Start Guide](QUICKSTART.md)**.
+* **Read the Vision:** Understand our ambitious, long-term goal.
+Read our **[Project Summary](PROJECT_SUMMARY.md)**.
+* **Explore the Architecture:** Dive deep into the full technical and philosophical vision.
+See our **[Architecture Document](ARCHITECTURE.md)**.
+* **Get Involved:** Have an idea?
+Join the **[Discussions](https://github.com/tadepada/Nexus-Protocol/discussions)** tab.

+We are at day zero of an ambitious journey.
+We are looking for thinkers, developers, and visionaries to help us build the next generation of AI.